 We have no evidence that Atlantic Diving is currently involved in other fraudulent activity.
 We certainly have our suspicions, however.
 Whistleblowers who step forward with inside information about fraud are the new American heroes.
 They are not only entitled to rewards but also protection against retaliation.

 If you have information about PPP or any other abuse of Coronavirus relief funds, you may be entitled to a reward.
-To learn more, visit our False Claims Act information and COVID-19 whistleblower reward pages.
+To learn more, visit our False Claims Act information and PPP fraud pages.
 Ready to see if you are eligible for a reward?
 Contact us online, by email or by phone 202-800-9791.
 (We accept cases nationwide.
 All inquiries are protected by the attorney – client privilege and kept confidential.)